County Court Judgment

 Once your form is received the following will happen:

-- One of the High Court Enforcement Officer (HCEO) team check the details.
+- One of the team check the details.

-- Your case is loaded onto the system.
+- Your case is loaded onto our management system.

-- One of the HCEO team will complete an N293A - court transfer up form.
+- One of the team will help you to complete an N293A - court transfer up form.

-- They will contact you to get it signed.
+- They will email you a copy to check and sign.

 - The completed N239A and payment is posted to the court.

-- The court will do the transfer up to the High Court and return a Writ of Control to the HCEO Frank Whitworth.
-This takes approximately 14 days.
+- The court will do the transfer up to the High Court and return a Writ of Control to Quality Bailiffs.
+This takes approximately 14 days, but may be longer.

-- The HCEO team will issue a Notice of Enforcement which gives the debtor approximately 14 days to pay (inc postage time).
+- When returned we will issue a Notice of Enforcement which gives the debtor approximately 14 days to pay (including postage time).

-- If the debt is not paid the Authorised HCEO passes the Writ of Control to a local Certificated Enforcement Agent.
-If this in an area Enforcement Bailiffs cover it will be passed to us.
+- If the debt is not paid the Writ of Control is passed to one of our local Certificated Enforcement Agents.

 - The Certificated Enforcement Agent is part of an experienced national team able to enforce by taking control of the goods of the debtor.